What is a Data Management Plan (DMP)?

 It is good practice to make a DMP whether your research is funded or not.

-Please see the following checklist which can assist you while creating a formal data management plan.
+- This University of Windsor DMP checklist can also assist you while creating a formal data management plan

-If you would like assistance creating a DMP, contact Research Data Librarian Berenica Vejvoda to set up an appointment.
+If you would like assistance creating a DMP, contact us to book a consultation.